Installation shot of PLATFORM by Nathaniel Ancheta

 On View: 3.1.2020 – 9.1.2020

 Location: 34°43’40.3″N 118°22’31.0″W

-The aesthetic concern underlying this exhibition calls attention to a larger issue of environmental sustainability.
+The concerns underlying this exhibition calls attention to a larger issue of environmental sustainability.
 Though these solar panels come with many benefits, they come at a price.
 This technology affects the environment in and around their locations; from the clearing of land which could cause desert degradation and dust abatement to disrupting the habitat of indigenous native plants animals and people.
-By aestheticizing solar farms, we can begin to change our perspective and open up the discussion to more sustainable solutions for the integration of solar technology into the urban landscape.
+By aestheticizing solar farms, we can begin to change our perspective and address the question of how we can advance solar energy with all of these considerations in mind.

-This curatorial project takes on the form of a group exhibition, showcasing Platform, a 32′ x 32′ mirrored stage that guests are allowed to walk on through the entire duration of the exhibition.
-Throughout the duration of the exhibition Platform will serve as stage for a series of works by invited artists.
+This curatorial project takes on the form of a group exhibition, showcasing Platform, a 32′ x 32′ mirrored stage which will serve as a stage for a series of works by invited artists.
+Each artist will display one work for the duration of one month during the course of the six month exhibition.
 Each artists work responds to the formal, political and or ecological aspects of solar farms in the Antelope Valley.

 July 1st – 30th 2020